 Stages of ALS

-There are even very rare examples in which there is significant improvement and recovery of lost function.
+There are even very rare examples of significant improvement and recovery of lost function.
 These ALS "arrests" and "reversals" are, unfortunately, usually transient.
-Less than 1 percent of people with ALS will have significant improvement in function lasting 12 months or longer.
+Less than 1% of people with ALS will have significant improvement in function lasting 12 months or longer.